+While the following bound is not necessary for our main result, it is instructive to see the largest possible value of the spectral transitivity.

-\begin{lemma} Consider normalized adjacency matrices $\cA$ of dimension $n$.
+\begin{lemma} Consider normalized adjacency matrices $\cA$ with $n$ vertices.
 The maximum value of $\stc(\cA)$ is $1 - 1/(n-1)$.
-Moreover, this value is attained for a unique strongly $1$-regular matrix, the normalized adjacency matrix of the $n$-clique. \end{lemma}
+This value is attained for the unique strongly $1$-uniform matrix, the normalized adjacency matrix of the $n$-clique. \end{lemma}

 \begin{proof} First, consider the normalized adjacency matrix $\cA$ of the $n$-clique.
 All off-diagonal entries are precisely $1/(n-1)$ and $\cA$ can be expressed as $(n-1)^{-1}(\bone\bone^T - I)$.
 The matrix $\cA$ is $1$-regular.
 The largest eigenvalue is $1$ and all the remaining eigenvalues are $-1/(n-1)$.
 Hence, $\sum_i \lambda^3_i = 1 - (n-1)/(n-1)^3 = 1 - 1/(n-1)^2$.
-The sum of squares of eigenvalue is $\sum_i \lambda^3_i = 1 + (n-1)/(n-1)^2 = 1 + 1/(n-1)$.
+The sum of squares of eigenvalue is $\sum_i \lambda^2_i = 1 + (n-1)/(n-1)^2 = 1 + 1/(n-1)$.
 Dividing,

 Since the matrix has zero diagonal, the trace $\sum_i \lambda_i$ is zero.
 We will now prove the following claim.

 \begin{claim} Consider any sequence of numbers $1 = \lambda_1 \geq \lambda_2 \ldots \geq \lambda_n$ such that $\forall i, |\lambda_i| \leq 1$ and $\sum_i \lambda_i = 0$.
 If $\sum_i \lambda^3_i \geq (1-1/(n-1)) \sum_i \lambda^2_i$, then $\forall i > 1, \lambda_i = -1/(n-1)$. \end{claim}